SNL-WaterPower/WecOptTool-MATLAB/README.md

 ### Introduction

-This roadmap is for organising and prioritising the development and deployment of this code and for improving the development team's working practices.
+This roadmap is for organizing and prioritizing the development and deployment of this code and for improving the development team's working practices.

-It is organised into 6 main sections, explained as follows:
+It is organized into 6 main sections, explained as follows:

-1. Organisation <- relating to the development team
+1. Organization <- relating to the development team
 2. Features <- planning or code related to the business logic
 3. Implementation <- planning or code not related to the business logic
 4. Testing <- for both integration and unit tests